 The City of Hermantown works daily to accommodate changing market trends and the priorities of a new generation of residents.
 In 2014, two Amendments were adopted into the Comprehensive Plan.
 One outlines a small area planning process to take place within the City over the following 4-8 years.
 The second is the Adolph Small Area Plan, covering a 3.5 square mile area in the southwest corner of the City.

-Iron Range Resources & Rehabilitation Board
+Department of Iron Range Resources & Rehabilitation

 There are many challenges to starting or growing your business today; but in northeastern Minnesota, we’ve never been more committed to making your business a success.
 The Iron Range Resources & Rehabilitation Board’s (IRRRB) unique business development financing programs are among the most wide-ranging and creative in the United States.
 Whether you’re establishing a new business or looking to expand, we have the financial tools, dedicated support, and local resources to get you there.